tustin2121/James_Somerton_Transcripts/_videos/n41RAyav_d8.md

 \[Quote shown on screen as James reads it.]
 > "You're dead if you aim only for the kids.
 Adults are only kids grown up, anyway."

 One could also say adults are just kids with bank accounts.
 Disney offers multiple promises to these families.
 A Disney resort promises that you will enjoy your time.
 It's one of the most important promises of its company.
 A Disney film promises to be enjoyable by the whole family, without excluding anyone with content wholly too mature for kids or too juvenile for adults.
 The Disney experience promises to be available to everyone, no matter how rich or poor.
 If you can't afford to take your kids to the parks, there's always the movies.
 And the Disney company promises not to break these aforementioned promises, and in doing so will allow you to build memories to last a lifetime.
 Those are the promises that the Disney corporation has been making to customers since the 1930s.
 In the year 2000, an extra promise was added.
-Disney promised to tell stories for every child, no matter where they're from, what they believe, or what color their skin is.
-Enter the Disney Princesses becoming the most diverse bunch of skinny girls on a toy shelf.
+Disney promised to tell stories for every child, no matter where they're from, what they believe, or what color their skin is.<sup cn></sup> Enter the Disney Princesses becoming the most diverse bunch of skinny girls on a toy shelf.
 But when you ask a Disney executive what their brand is, they will simply say: stories.
 Old stories, new stories, fairy tales, myths, legends, parables and epics.
 Stories for the whole family.
 Stories that exemplify what is right and just.

 Whether Disney ever actually was as all-inclusive and family-friendly as they'd like to pretend is up for debate.
 The whiteness of the company's movies didn't start to change until the 1990s at which point the female characters of color were universally fetishized.
 Jasmine, Pocahontas, Esmeralda, all women of color, all far less clothed than Snow White, Sleeping Beauty, Belle or Cinderella.
 So if Disney's brand is family friendly animated entertainment as well as inclusivity, I would imagine that *The Owl House* would fit their brand perfectly.
 It's got magic, fun characters, appeals to kids and adults, and is toyetic as all hell.
 And yet, it didn't fit the brand.
 Has their brand changed, or is it that the inclusivity part of their brand was never meant to include girls who kiss girls, or boys who kiss boys, or people who don't identify as either.

 Let's say for a moment that Disney actually does love their queer fans and *The Owl House* really did just not fit the Disney brand because it has changed.
 Well, what the hell is the Disney brand.... today?

 {% assign timecode = "31:28" %}

 </james>
-<from></from>
 </compare>

 ## Chapter Four: A Ship Of Fools